About BIM4Water

 BIM4Water has identified 4D as a critical collaborative tool to aid leaner, safer and smarter working and project management.

-The Skills Group is specifically aligned to look at readying the water industry with digital skill-sets to assist and support resources and succession planning in AMP 7.
+The Skills and Culture Group is specifically aligned to look at readying the water industry with digital skill-sets to assist and support resources and succession planning in AMP 7.

 Asset data standards